How do I update my model? On the resilience of Predictive Process Monitoring models to change: Empirical Evaluation

-After the training and validation procedure is complete we test the resulting model with the test set, we collect the scored metrics (see Section~\ref{ssec:metrics}) and store them in a database.
-Concerning the time metric, we have decided to measure here the time exploited to build the initial model $\Mzero$, plus the time needed to update it according to the four different strategies.
-Thus, for $\Szero$ this will coincide with the time spent in building $\Mzero$ (as no further action is taken here in the update); for $\Sone$ in the time spent for building $\Mzero$ plus the time for retraining over $\tr$ (no hyperopt); for $\Stwo$ in the time spent for building $\Mzero$ plus the time for retraining over $\tr$ with hyperopt; and finally for $\Sthree$ in the time spent for building $\Mzero$ plus the time for updating it with the data in $\trone$.
+After the training and validation procedures are completed, we test the resulting model with the test set, we collect the scored metrics (see Section~\ref{ssec:metrics}), and store them in a database.
+Concerning time, we have decided to measure here the time spent to build the initial model $\Mzero$, plus the time needed to update it according to the four different strategies.
+Thus, for $\Szero$, this will coincide with the time spent for building $\Mzero$ (as, in this case, no further action is taken for updating the model); for $\Sone$, we compute the time spent for building $\Mzero$ plus the time spent for the retraining over $\tr$ (no hyperopt); for $\Stwo$, we compute the time spent for building $\Mzero$ plus the time needed for the retraining over $\tr$ (with hyperopt); and, finally, for $\Sthree$, we compute the time spent for building $\Mzero$ plus the time needed for updating it with the data in $\trone$.